foliea/grounds-exec-deprecated/docs/IMAGES.md

     ENTRYPOINT ["/home/dev/run.sh"]

 When you run a `docker` container with this image:
-- The default `pwd` of the container will be `/home/dev`.
+- The default `pwd` of this container will be `/home/dev`.
-- The user of the container will be `dev`
+- The user of this container will be `dev`
-- The container will run `run.sh` with parameters received from the CLI.
+- This container will run `run.sh` and takes as parameter a string whith arbitrary code inside.

 ### Inside the shell script: